-Ferraris are among the most written about of all automobiles, and it is with great respect that I acknowledge all the authors who have driven along this road that leads from Maranello before me.
+Ferraris are among the most written about-but also most difficult to understand-sports cars in automotive history, and it is with great respect that I mention those authors who have driven along this path of confusion that leads from Maranello.
 Most notable is the work of Antoine Prunet, who has made understanding Ferrari history a crusade; the late Hans Tanner, who with Doug Nye created the most comprehensive early history of the marque ever written and a must-have reference on Ferrari racing; and of course, my very first editor, the late Dean Batchelor, whose excellent Ferrari books have become standard references the world over.